Integrated National Security Enforcement Teams: History

 INSET units were established in 2002 after the September 11 attacks.
 Toronto, Montreal, Ottawa, and Vancouver NSES units were changed to be INSETs in response to the attacks.

 An INSET unit operating in Toronto played a major role in the capture of 17 terror suspects on June 2, 2006.
 In 2012, INSETs were tasked to secure Albertan energy infrastructure from all attacks.

 On May 6, 2022, the RCMP announced that an INSET unit arrested an unnamed individual with officers from the Ontario Provincial Police Provincial Anti-Terrorism Section (OPP PATS) and the Windsor Police Service for contributing to terrorist activity.

 In April 2022, several unnamed RCMP officers resigned from an INSET unit after they were ordered to arrest a suspect by the Canadian Security Intelligence Service without being told why.

 On January 24, 2024, the Edmonton Police Service (EPS) is reportedly investigating a shooting incident at Edmonton City Hall concerning a Canadian Corps of Commissionaires (CCC) employee named Bezhani Sarvar alongside an INSET unit.

+During July 2025 an investigation led by INSET let to arrest of four individuals, including an active member of the Canadian military, who were planning to create an anti-government militia.